jerrin/margarine/README.md

 Margarine
 =========

-A distributed version of Pong using Node.js
+A multi-player distributed version of Pong using Node.js

 ##Developers